Abalign/Abalign/README.md

 **Download**

-&emsp;&emsp; Download the version you need from release (ubuntu/windows)
+&emsp;&emsp; Download the version you need from Release (ubuntu/windows)